zdravkov/kendo-docs/api/wrappers/jsp/slider.md

 ### tickPlacement `String`

-Denotes the location of the tick marks in the
+Denotes the location of the tick marks in the Slider.
+The available options are:

 #### Example
     <kendo:slider tickPlacement="tickPlacement">